bruienne/autonbi/Readme.markdown

   files are written.
 If the optional --folder arguments is given an identically named folder must be placed in the build root:

-  `./AutoNBI <arguments> -d /Users/admin/BuildRoot --folder Packages` -> Causes AutoNBI to look for `/Users/admin/BuildRoot/Packages`
+  `./AutoNBI <arguments>P -d /Users/admin/BuildRoot --folder Packages`
+  -> Causes AutoNBI to look for `/Users/admin/BuildRoot/Packages`

 * `[--name][-n]` The name of the NBI bundle, without .nbi extension